barkais/moleculaR/Cube Functions/README.md

 With this logic, it actually makes sense to evaluate even the unchanged substructures of molecular libraries, as it depicts the subtleties in stereo-electronic variations due to changing substituents.

-**It is important to note that the cube.steRimol functionalities are left out of the moleculaR workflow, as they require users to generate cube files independently, and placing all of them in a designated folder, to prevent unnecessarily heavy file transfers.**
+**It is important to note that the steRimol.cube functionalities are left out of the moleculaR workflow, as they require users to generate cube files independently, and placing all of them in a designated folder, to prevent unnecessarily heavy file transfers.**

 > **Isovalues:**
 >
 >
-cube.steRimol searches for density regions within a certain range of densities, which essentially depend on what we, as users, define the radius to be.
+steRimol.cube searches for density regions within a certain range of densities, which essentially depend on what we, as users, define the radius to be.
 >
 >Generally speaking, we found that a value of ~0.003 e^-^/bohr^3^ fits sterimol values using CPK radii, while a much higher value of ~0.035 e^-^/bohr^3^ fits with Pyykko's covalent radii.
 Users are incouraged to play around with isovalues, as we believe there is some chemical knowledge underlying these differences, which could be benefitial in the realm of mechanistic investigations and statistical analyses.

-## Extract cube.steRimol values for a single cube file
+## Extract steRimol.cube values for a single cube file

 Using this functionality also allows the visualization of the chosen molecule and of the computed B1, B5 and L axes.

 ```
 # For example, extracting sterimol values for the file Bn.cube, along the axis of 1-3:
-cube.steRimol(cubefile = 'Bn.cube',
+steRimol.cube(cubefile = 'Bn.cube',
               coordinates = '1 3')

 # Actually implies:
-cube.steRimol(cubefile = 'Bn.cube',
+steRimol.cube(cubefile = 'Bn.cube',
               coordinates = '1 3',
               only.sub = T,
               drop = NULL,